happyuc-project/webu.py/docs/overview.rst

     # Note that you should create only one RPCProvider per
     # process, as it recycles underlying TCP/IP network connections between
-    # your process and Ethereum node
+    # your process and HappyUC node
     >>> webu = Webu(HTTPProvider('http://localhost:8545'))

     # or for an IPC based connection